 - Submit acceptable recommendations from at least two individuals attesting to the likelihood of the candidate's successful completion of the program.

 - Submit a resume detailing work experiences and accomplishments.

 - Submit a personal statement of career goals and background experiences, including an explanation of how this program will help achieve educational and professional objectives.

-Eleven 3-credit courses (33 credit hours) make up the Master of Science in computer information systems degree.
+Eleven three-credit courses (33 credit hours) comprise the Master of Science in computer information systems degree.